GoogleChrome/web.dev/src/site/content/en/reliable/instant-navigation-experiences/index.md

 Precaching sounds similar to prefetching, but it's a different technique.
 In the first one, the service worker fetches and stores resources (typically static files) while it's installing and keeps them in the cache until a new version of the file is available.
 In the second, resources are requested ahead of time to have it in the cache for brief periods of time in order to speed up subsequent navigations.
 {% endAside %}

-In the following cases precaching is used to achieve similar goal than prefetching: making navigations faster.
+In the following cases precaching is used to achieve a similar goal as prefetching: making navigations faster.

 #### Precaching static pages